warrenx/gittest/README.md

 # gittest
-To learn git by fouding repo
+To learn git by founding repo